USEPA/EPA_OMEGA_Model/ALPHA_Documentation/overview.rst

     logging_config.audit_phase = true;

-        Audits the total energy flow for the entire drive cycle AND also audits each drive cycle phase individually
+        Audits the total energy flow for the entire drive cycle AND also audits each drive cycle phase individually.

 By default both flags are set to false, only one flag or the other needs to be set.
 To print the audit to the console, use the print() method: